 (1) The department, in consultation with the 9-1-1 Advisory Council, shall apply the applicant priority in 10-4-306(3), MCA.

-(2) The department, in consultation with the 9-1-1 Advisory Council, shall evaluate all eligible applications using the following criteria:

-(a) completeness and effectiveness of the application (20 points maximum).
-The application must be complete and fully address the requirements in the application form and clearly describe the fulfillment of grant award criteria;

-(b) the extent to which the application supports planning, implementation, operation, or maintenance of 9-1-1 systems, 9-1-1 services, or both as provided by 10-4-306(2), MCA, (50 points maximum); and

-(c) support for the project demonstrated by letters of support from private telecommunications providers, local governments, public safety answering points, and emergency services agencies (30 points maximum).
+STATEWIDE 9-1-1 PLAN PRIORITY?

 (3) The 9-1-1 Advisory Council shall provide grant award recommendations to the department utilizing the criteria provided in (2).

 (4) The department, in consultation with the 9-1-1 Advisory Council, may make conditional or partial grant awards.